determined-ai/determined/master/erd.md

 _no guarantee_ that the new record has a sequence number which is higher than any other records in its table, as the record itself wasn't modified.

-## Fallin/Fallout
+### Fallin/Fallout

-A Fallin is when a record changes in a way that it no longer meets the requirements of the subscription; it "falls in" to the subscribed set.
+A Fallin is when a record changes in a way that it begins to meet the requirements of the subscription; it "falls in" to the subscribed set.

 A Fallout is when it changes to no longer be in the subscription set.